wjdenny/wjdenny.github.io/content/@2021mina_transmodal.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "A Transmodal Framework for Teaching Multimodal Composing Practices to Multilingual Students"
+  - A Transmodal Framework for Teaching Multimodal Composing Practices to Multilingual Students
-draft: false
+draft: true
 ---
 # A Transmodal Framework for Teaching Multimodal Composing Practices to Multilingual Students